mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

-Intrusion Interface (TL13): This is a specialized form of skill augmentation, where the user’s neurons are stripped to reduce his reaction time and optimise his brain for hacking.
+Intrusion Interface (TL13): This is a specialized form of skill augmentation, where the user’s neurons are stripped to reduce his reaction time and optimize his brain for hacking.
 A character must have a wafer jack or TL12 Neural Comm to benefi t from an intrusion interface.
 An intrusion interface gives a +2DM to all hacking attempts but if the user fails a Computers roll against